ZJU-ACES-ISE/ChatUniTest/README.md

-## TODO
+## :bomb: News!!!

-:heart_eyes: We are in the process of migrating the code to the Java and implementing a Maven plugin.
-Please stay tuned.
+ We have migrated the code to the Java and implementing a [Maven plugin](https://github.com/ZJU-ACES-ISE/chatunitest-maven-plugin).
+Please have a try:heart_eyes:.

 ## Step 1 : installation
 First make sure you run this program in a Linux system with mysql installed.